Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Online learning algorithm in RKHS

 \begin{remark} \rm{ Regularization paths have been extensively studied in the statistical learning theory (\cite{Tarres}, \cite{Rosset}).
-LASSO regularization paths are piecewise linear so that the entire regularization paths can be tracked by locating a finite number of change points, Rosset and Zhu \cite{Rosset} generalized this property to the case where the loss function and the regularized term are piecewise quadratic and piecewise linear, respectively.
-Different from which, Tikhonov regularization does not possess piecewise linear paths (\cite{Tarres}).
-It is worth noting that Proposition \ref{mingti6} shows that the random Tikhonov regularization path of the unknown function $f^{\star}$ uniquely exists with probability $1$, and that the explicit form of $\f(k)$ is given by the equation (\ref{tidufcddddcc}).
-Especially, if the online data stream $\{(x_k,y_k),k\in \mathbb N\}$ is independently sampled with an identical probability measure $\rho$, i.e. $(x_k,y_k)\sim\rho$, then the randomly time-varying Tihonov regularized MSE problem (\ref{youhua}) degenerates into the optimization problem based on i.i.d. sampling in \cite{Smale4}-\cite{Tarres}:
+LASSO regularization paths are piecewise linear so that the entire regularization paths can be tracked by locating a finite number of change points.
+Rosset and Zhu (\cite{Rosset}) generalized this property to the case where the loss function and the regularized term are piecewise quadratic and piecewise linear, respectively.
+Different from this, Tikhonov regularization does not possess piecewise linear paths (\cite{Tarres}).
+It is worth noting that Proposition \ref{mingti6} shows that the random Tikhonov regularization path of the unknown function $f^{\star}$ uniquely exists with probability $1$, and the explicit form of $f_{\lambda,k}$ is given by (\ref{tidufcddddcc}).
+Especially, if the online data stream $\{(x_k,y_k),k\in \mathbb N\}$ is independently sampled with an identical probability measure $\rho$, i.e. $(x_k,y_k)\sim\rho$, then the randomly time-varying Tikhonov regularized MSE problem (\ref{youhua}) degenerates into the optimization problem based on i.i.d. sampling in \cite{Smale4}-\cite{Tarres}, that is,